How an Antivirus Software Works, and Why You Need to Have OneZach Inigo

 The software scans the file which is then cross-referenced with their database that contains their definitions of viruses.
 If one of the files is marked as a virus, the software then disposes of them.
 Executable files will go through the system scan and the ones matched with the definitions in their database will then be marked.
 When you open a certain file, your antivirus works in the background scanning it for potential threats.

 A full system scan is more thorough and precise.
 Usually done when a new antivirus program is installed, it makes sure that there are no viruses remaining hidden in your system.
-It also ensures that your antivirus is updated, which can add new virus definitions to their list if they spot an unknown one in your system.
-Full system scans are also used to repair a possibly infected computer.
+It also ensures that your antivirus is up-to-date, which can add new virus definitions to their list if they spot an unknown one in your system.
+Full system scans also repair a possibly infected computer.

 Checks all the .EXE files and cross-checks it with the malware definitions in their database or checks if a certain file is portraying some unusual behavior commonly found in known viruses.